ALAMEDA COUNTY WORKFORCE DEVELOPMENT BOARD

 Our Goal

-Our goal is to facilitate the connection of job seekers to quality jobs while remaining responsive and supportive to local area businesses.
+Our goal is to assist job seekers with obtaining occupational training and placement into quality jobs while remaining responsive and supportive to local area businesses.
 Learn about services available to job seekers, workersyouth and young adult participants, and businesses.

 Stay Connected!